SenseiSpringroll/qb-policejob/README.md

 - added Ped integration for armory
 - both of the above ped integrations come with MRPD and gabz paleto locations preconfigured.
 - Short little preview as well https://streamable.com/wsrixc

+Update 1.1
+- Fixed the blips issue
+- added break free of cuff function
+- added a skill config option with mz-skills the higher the criminals skill level is the easier It will be for them to beat the minigame for breaking free.
+More will be added to benefit police in the future!
+- Kind of added Helicopter spawn ped.
+It works but not the way I want it to